code4recovery/spec/README.md

 for "Babysitting Available."
 "American Sign Language" or "ASL" rather than "Sign Language."
 It's also ok to add types, they will be ignored by the importer.

+**Update** As of Oct 20, 2022, verbal/interface languages are now deprecated in `types`.
+They will continue to be supported for a period of time, but will eventually need to move to the new `languages` key/column.

 | Code    | English                        | Español                              | Français                                     |
 | ------- | ------------------------------ | ------------------------------------ | -------------------------------------------- |
 | `11`    | 11th Step Meditation           | Meditación del Paso 11               | Méditation sur la 11e Étape                  |